keithallatt/GameTools/README.md

 ```

-For lack of confusion, it is best to use solely keywork arguments.
+For lack of confusion, it is best to use solely keyword arguments.
 If nothing is specified, there is no maximum for any stack, nor
 the amount of stacks.
-Therefore any item can be added to the inventory, and
+Therefore, any item can be added to the inventory, and
 any number (within the maximum limit of integers).
 Both values must be positive,
 and so if a non-positive value is entered, the inventory defaults to 1.